-21 RESPONSIBILITIES TO PROVIDE INFORMATION
+20. RESPONSIBILITIES TO PROVIDE INFORMATION

-See also standing order 22.
+See also standing order 21.

-- a In accordance with freedom of information legislation, the Council shall publish information in accordance with its publication scheme and respond to requests for information held by the Council. - iv.b The Council shall publish information in accordance with the requirements of the Smaller Authorities (Transparency Requirements) (England) Regulations 2015.

-RESPONSIBILITIES UNDER DATA PROTECTION LEGISLATION
+- a In accordance with freedom of information legislation, the Council shall publish information in accordance with its publication scheme and respond to requests for information held by the Council. - b The Council, shall publish information in accordance with the requirements of the Local Government (Transparency Requirements) (England) Regulations 2015. - 21.
+RESPONSIBILITIES UNDER DATA PROTECTION LEGISLATION (Below is not an exclusive list).

-(Below is not an exclusive list).
-See also standing order 12.
+See also standing order 11.

-- a The Council shall appoint a Data Protection Officer. - b The Council shall have policies and procedures in place to respond to an individual exercising statutory rights concerning his personal data. - The Council shall have a written policy in place for responding to and managing a personal data breach. - d The Council shall keep a record of all personal data breaches comprising the facts relating to the personal data breach, its effects and the remedial action taken. - e The Council shall ensure that information communicated in its privacy notice(s) is in an easily accessible and available form and kept up to date. - f The Council shall maintain a written record of its processing activities.
+a The Council may appoint a Data Protection Officer.

+- b The Council shall have policies and procedures in place to respond to an individual exercising statutory rights concerning their personal data. - c The Council shall have a written policy in place for responding to and managing a personal data breach. - d The Council shall keep a record of all personal data breaches comprising the facts relating to the personal data breach, its effects and the remedial action taken. - e The Council shall ensure that information communicated in its privacy notice(s) is in an easily accessible and available form and kept up to date. - f The Council shall maintain a written record of its processing activities.

-RELATIONS WITH THE PRESS/MEDIA
+22. RELATIONS WITH THE PRESS/MEDIA

-a Requests from the press or other media for an oral or written comment or statement from the Council, its Councillors, or staff, shall be handled in accordance with the Council's policy in respect of dealing with the press and/or other media.
+a Requests from the press or other media for an oral or written comment or statement from the Council, its councillors or staff shall be handled in accordance with the Council's policy in respect of dealing with the press and/or other media.

-EXECUTION AND SEALING OF LEGAL DEEDS
+23. EXECUTION AND SEALING OF LEGAL DEEDS

-See also standing orders 16(b)(xii) and (xvii).
+See also standing orders 15(b)(xii) and (xvii).

-- a A legal deed shall not be executed on behalf of the Council unless authorised by a resolution. - b [Subject to standing order 24(a), any two Councillors may sign, on behalf of the Council, any deed required by law and the Proper Officer shall witness their signatures.]
+- a A legal deed shall not be executed on behalf of the Council unless authorised by a resolution. - b Subject to standing order 23(a), any two councillors may sign, on behalf of the Council, any deed required by law and the Proper Officer shall witness their signatures.

-25 COMMUNICATING WITH DISTRICT AND COUNTY OR UNITARY COUNCILLORS
+24. COMMUNICATING WITH DISTRICT AND COUNTY OR UNITARY COUNCILLORS

-- a An invitation to attend a meeting of the Council shall be sent, together with the agenda, to the Ward Councillor(s) of the District and County Council OR Unitary Council representing the area of the Council. - b Unless the Council determines otherwise a copy of relevant correspondence sent to the Unitary Authority shall be sent to the Divisional Councillor representing the area of the Council. - c At the Chairperson's discretion and with the approval of the Council, a divisional member may be invited to speak during any item on the agenda to make a short statement and answer any questions.
+- a An invitation to attend a meeting of the Council shall be sent, together with the agenda, to the ward councillor(s) of the Unitary Council representing the area of the Council. - b Unless the Council determines otherwise, a copy of each letter sent to the Unitary Council shall be sent to the ward councillor(s) representing the area of the Council.

-26 RESTRICTIONS ON COUNCILLOR ACTIVITIES
+25. RESTRICTIONS ON COUNCILLOR ACTIVITIES

-- a.a Unless duly authorised no Councillor shall: - i inspect any land and/or premises which the Council has a right or duty to inspect; or - ii issue orders, instructions or directions. - iii Incur any expenditure on behalf of the Council, or issue an instruction to incur expenditure orders, except one that incorporates mandatory statutory or legal requirements, shall be proposed by a special motion.
-The written notice by at least 4 Councillors to be given to the Proper Officer in accordance with standing order 10.
+- a.
+Unless duly authorised no councillor shall: - i. inspect any land and/or premises which the Council has a right or duty to inspect; or - ii. issue orders, instructions or directions.

-27 STANDING ORDERS GENERALLY
+26. STANDING ORDERS GENERALLY

-- a All or part of a standing order, except one that incorporates mandatory statutory or legal requirements, may be suspended by resolution in relation to the consideration of an item on the agenda for a meeting. - b A motion to add to, or vary, or revoke one or more of the Council's standing

-- c The Proper Officer shall provide a copy of the Council's standing orders to a Councillor as soon as possible. - d The decision of the Chairperson of a meeting as to the application of standing orders at the meeting shall be final.
+- a All or part of a standing order, except one that incorporates mandatory statutory or legal requirements, may be suspended by resolution in relation to the consideration of an item on the agenda for a meeting. - A motion to add to or vary or revoke one or more of the Council's standing orders, except one that incorporates mandatory statutory or legal requirements, shall be proposed by a special motion, the written notice by at least 4 councillors to be given to the Proper Officer in accordance with standing order 9. - c The Proper Officer shall provide a copy of the Council's standing orders to a councillor as soon as possible. - d The decision of the Chair of a meeting as to the application of standing orders at the meeting shall be final.